 “Well, we can’t all be psycho solicitors now, can we?
 And until I get a platinum record, it settles the rent, so fuck off, and I do mean all the way off.”

 Julian smiled broadly at Tom’s hearty rebuttal, smoothed out his tie, flicked an ash deliberately onto the table, and then he turned his attention towards Laleana.
 “What about you Leana, what sort of drivel are you gettin’ on about this evening?”

 “As if you actually care.
-Oh, I’m sorry, Mr. Solicitor, forgive my dusty dryness.
+Oh, I’m sorry, Mr. Solicitor, forgive my riposte.
 If you must know, I am going up to the flat, maybe read a bit.”

 The sneering derision was entirely for her own benefit, but the cheeky, patronizing smile that had worked its way onto her face was all for Tom.

 Julian was not amused in the least and leveled a malicious sidelong glance at her.
 “How stimulating, are you at least going to have it off while you’re reading?”